Luckygoldjade/microservice-client-zeromq/README.md

 # microservice-client-zeromq

 **WSJ Up/Down Volume Percentage Calculator (Client Microservice)**
 A command-line Python client that communicates via ZeroMQ to a microservice server.
-It retrieves stock volume data from the Wall Street Journal and calculates the Up and Down Volume percentages for both NYSE and NASDAQ.
+It retrieves stock volume data from the Wall Street Journal website and calculates the Up and Down Volume percentages for both NYSE and NASDAQ.

 ## Overview